SICKAG/sick_scan_base/README.md

 # sick_scan_base
 Generic driver for SICK laser scanner

 This software is a C++ driver for Linux to collect data from an MRS1104 laser scanner.
-The data is stored as a sample application at regular intervals as CSV data and as an image file in JPEG format.
-The image file shows the scan data in the top view
+The gathered data is stored at regular intervals as CSV data and as an image file in JPEG format.
+The image file shows the scan data in the top view.

 ## Installation